min2ha/ukwa-site/content/target/58172/index.en.md

   "subject": null
 }

-# Mirror, The: Frequent internet users become ‘hooked’ on web surfing and receive same ‘high’ as gambling addicts

 News article referencing a study by clinicians from Swansea and Milan universities showing that frequent users of the internet experience psychological changes similar to gambling addicts or shopping addicts